Kuadrant/multicluster-gateway-controller/docs/how-to/submariner-poc-2-gateways-resiliency-walkthrough.md

 curl -Ik https://sub.replace.this
 ```

-You can force resolve the IP to either cluster and verify a 200 is returned when routed to both cluster gateways.
+You can force resolve the IP to either cluster and verify a 200 is returned when routed to both cluster Gateways.

 ```bash
 curl -Ik --resolve sub.replace.this:443:172.32.200.0 https://sub.replace.this